phoenixr-codes/mdbook-webinclude/README.md

-The `webinclude` preprocessor works similar to the built-in [`include`](https://rust-lang.github.io/mdBook/format/mdbook.html#including-files) link which inserts (portions of) local files in a section within the book.
+The `webinclude` preprocessor works similar to the built-in [`include`](https://rust-lang.github.io/mdBook/format/mdbook.html#including-files) directive which inserts (portions of) local files in a section within the book.
 The same can be achieved with `webinclude` however instead of specifying a path to the file a URL can be used.
-The source of that URL is obtained an further processed like with `include`.
+The source of that URL is obtained and further processed as it's done with `include`.

 ## Installation & Setup